NeurodataWithoutBorders/nwb_hackathons/Workshop_2025_UNAM/README.md

 * For Day 2, participants should bring their own neurophysiology data they wish to convert to NWB format

 ## Registration
 Registration is required for both in-person and remote attendance.
-Please fill out the registration form [here](#) (link coming soon).
+Please fill out the registration form [here](https://docs.google.com/forms/d/e/1FAIpQLSdJ_CkRdeN02v1oU5SQFfhJ-v7MtkAna_OfAL7FmYjDqpdYrQ/viewform?usp=preview).

 ## Questions?
 For any questions about the workshop, please contact Luis Lemus.